-1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2021 and the Reports of Directors and the Auditors thereon.
-2. To appoint a Director in place of Shri Arun Kumar CM (DIN: 08381815), who retires by rotation, and being eligible, offers himself for re-appointment.
+1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2022 and the Reports of Directors and the Auditors thereon.
+2. To appoint a Director in place of Shri Sandeep Babu T (DIN: 08242822), who retires by rotation, and being eligible, offers himself for re-appointment.
+3. To appoint Statutory Auditors of the Company and fix their remuneration.